validatedpatterns/docs/medical-diagnosis/getting-started.md

 # Preparation

-1. Fork this repo on GitHub.
+1. Fork the [medical-diagnosis](https://github.com/hybrid-cloud-patterns/medical-diagnosis) repo on GitHub.
 It is necessary to fork because your fork will be updated as part of the GitOps and DevOps processes.

 1. Clone the forked copy of this repo.